abughurab16/JResources/README.md

 **HTTP For Julia**

 #### [Genie.jl](https://github.com/GenieFramework/Genie.jl)
 **Genie is a full-stack MVC web framework that provides a streamlined and efficient workflow for developing modern web applications.
-It builds on Julia's strengths (high-level, high-performance, dynamic, JIT compiled), exposing a rich API and a powerful toolset for productive web development.**
+It builds on Julia's strengths (high-level, high-performance, dynamic, JIT-compiled), exposing a rich API and a powerful toolset for productive web development.**

 #### [Franklin.jl](https://github.com/tlienart/Franklin.jl)
 **Franklin is a simple static site generator (SSG) oriented towards technical blogging (code, maths, ...), flexibility and extensibility.
 The base syntax is plain markdown with a few extensions such as the ability to define and use LaTeX-like commands in or outside of maths environments and the possibility to evaluate code blocks on the fly.**